Early Ordovician: Paleogeography

 The Iapetus Ocean, located between Gondwana, Laurentia and Baltica, reached over 4000 km in width at the beginning of the Ordovician.
 In the north, between eastern Laurentia and Siberia, it connected with Panthalassa, which covered about half the planet.
 Formed in late Cambrian, Rheic Ocean stretched between Gondwana and the microcontinent of Avalonia.
 Cuyania (northwest of today's Argentina) was located at low latitudes.
 Gondwana, already a large continent, consisted of today's South America, Africa, the Arabian Peninsula, India, eastern Australia and eastern Antarctica.
-Laurentia included the territories of Mexico, the USA, Canada, Greenland, Scotland and partly Ireland.
+Laurentia included the territories of Mexico, the US, Canada, Greenland, Scotland and partly Ireland.
 Laurentia was located in the tropical latitudes of the southern hemisphere; today's central Nevada and western Utah were covered by sea waters at the end of the Early Ordovician.

 Climate

-In 2007, Bassett et al. analyzed the oxygen isotope values of Early Ordovician strata of the Lange Ranch section in central Texas and concluded that tropical sea temperatures at that time could have reached 37°C or 42°C. Similar results were recovered by Trotter et al. in 2008, after oxygen isotope analysis of conodonts from the four paleoplates located in the Early Ordovician at low latitudes.
-Authors of the 2021 article give values in accordance with the study by Song et al. (2019): from 43.9°C 485 million years ago to 37.1°C 470 million years ago.
+In 2007, Bassett et al. analyzed the oxygen isotope values of Early Ordovician strata of the Lange Ranch section in central Texas and concluded that tropical sea temperatures at that time could have reached 37 °C or 42 °C. Similar results were recovered by Trotter et al. in 2008, after oxygen isotope analysis of conodonts from the four paleoplates located in the Early Ordovician at low latitudes.
+Authors of the 2021 article give values in accordance with the study by Song et al. (2019): from 43.9 °C 485 million years ago to 37.1 °C 470 million years ago.
 High temperatures that persisted throughout the Early Ordovician affected the biodiversification later, in the Middle Ordovician.
 CO_{2} level in Early Ordovician atmosphere was high while oxygen levels varied from approximately 10% to 13%.

 Studies of oxygen isotopes from apatites (particularly conodont apatites from Nevada and Utah) show that at the end of the Early Ordovician the climate began to change from greenhouse to icehouse.
 These changes occurred gradually and were accompanied by fluctuations in sea surface temperature with an approximate duration of 10^{4} to 10^{7} years.
 By the end of the Middle Ordovician, the surface of the low-latitude seas had cooled to temperatures comparable to today's equatorial ones.